Understanding the 4-Pipe HVAC System

 Chilled water supply and return for cooling

 Unlike a 2-pipe system, which can provide either heating or cooling but not both simultaneously, a 4-pipe system allows simultaneous heating and cooling in different zones of the same building.
+This flexibility makes it ideal for large commercial buildings, hotels, hospitals, and universities.

 How a 4-Pipe System Works